Pink Floyd live performances: In the Flesh

 The tour started in Dortmund, West Germany on 23 January and proceeded through Europe, ending in Stafford, England on 31 March.
 Three weeks later, the North American leg of the tour opened in Miami, Florida on 22 April, concluding in Montreal, Quebec on 6 July.
-The show in Oakland, California on 9 May is widely regarded as one of the band's finest performances ever.
-During "Have a Cigar," Waters and Gilmour can be heard laughing as they sing part of the opening line.
 In the run-up to the band's four-night run at Madison Square Garden in New York City (1–4 July), tour promoters used an aggressive marketing strategy, filling pages of The New York Times and Billboard magazine with ads.
 In May, there was a Pink Floyd parade on 6th Avenue featuring both inflatable and live animals.

 Another memorable performance occurred in Cleveland, Ohio on 25 June.
 The show was held at Cleveland Municipal Stadium, just a short distance from Burke Lakefront Airport.
 Most of the shows opened with a recording of jet airplane taking off, but promoters secretly arranged for the band's Boeing 737 jet to do a low flyover directly over the stadium as the show opened.
 The FAA later fined the promoters $1,500 over the incident.
 The show was also delayed briefly by a fan that grabbed the tether line for the inflatable pig and wouldn't release it.
 At their performance in Boston two nights later, Waters jokingly said "We're going to take a PIG break, back in 20 minutes".
 He closed the show by gratefully commenting that this had been "the perfect end to the perfect day, good night and God bless".

 As the tour began, everyone was in good spirits, but the later shows were marred by Roger Waters' increasing annoyance with the raucous fans in attendance.
 During the last show in Montreal, a noisy fan near the stage irritated Waters to such an extent that he spat on him.
 The act so disgusted David Gilmour that he left the stage prior to the final encore, "Drift Away Blues", leaving Snowy White to fill in as the roadies began dismantling the stage equipment.
 The insatiable audience clamored for the band to keep playing, and a small riot broke out in front of the stage following the band's eventual exit.
 Later that night, Waters recounted the incident to his friend, music producer Bob Ezrin, and expressed his growing feelings of alienation toward their fans.
 Those feeling of detachment became the starting and focal point for Pink Floyd's next album, The Wall.